ibm-mas/ansible-devops/ibm/mas_devops/roles/bas_install/README.md

 bas_install
 ===========

-Install **IBM Behavior Analytics Services** and generate configuration that can be directly applied to IBM Maximo Application Suite.
+Installs **IBM Behavior Analytics Services** on IBM Cloud Openshift Clusters (ROKS) and generates configuration that can be directly applied to IBM Maximo Application Suite.

 Role Variables
 --------------